Economics

 Total 150 100

-The results indicates that the consumers had availed insurance against home security, car rental and life insurance.
-Results indicates that majority of the respondents (40%) currently availed the option of home insurance while 30% were planning to buy it.
-It further reveals that 50% respondents currently availed the facility of car insurance while 30% were planning to avail it in future.
-The results also indicates that 50% of the respondents availed the option of life insurance while 30% were planning to avail it.
+The results indicate that the consumers had availed of insurance for home security, car rental, and life insurance.
+Results indicate that the majority of the respondents (40%) currently availed of the option of home insurance, while 30% were planning to buy it.
+It further reveals that 50% of respondents currently availed the facility of car insurance while 30% were planning to avail it in future.
+The results also indicate that 50% of the respondents availed of the option of life insurance, while 30% were planning to avail of it.

 Table 6 Type of insurance